 The words “inexpensive” and “Surface” typically never go hand in hand.
 But at $249, the new Microsoft Surface Laptop SE is Microsoft’s most affordable Surface ever and the flagship of its new Windows 11 SE initiative to develop low-cost laptops for schools.

 Microsoft didn’t say when the Surface Laptop SE would ship.
 But it’s one of a small ecosystem of low-cost education hardware that will ship later this year and into 2022 and includes devices from Acer, Asus, Dell, Dynabook, Fujitsu, HP, JK-IP, Lenovo, and Positivo.
-It’s unclear whether they’ll be exclusively sold through education channels directly to schools or, like the Chromebooks they hope to displace, in retail channels as well.
+After we published our story, Microsoft clarified that they’ll only be sold via education channels.

 Windows 11 SE is yet another attempt by Microsoft to oust Chromebooks from their place in the American classroom, most typically elementary and middle schools covering kindergarten through eighth grade.
 The key difference between Windows 11 SE and similar editions such as Windows 11 Home in S Mode is that Windows 11 SE allows some third-party applications to be sideloaded onto laptops like the Surface Laptop SE.
 Learn more about the OS in our article on Windows 11 SE.